The Smurfs (comics): History

+Although intended to be secondary characters who were only to appear in the single episode, the characters proved to be a huge success, and the first independent spin-off Smurf stories appeared in Spirou in 1959, together with the first merchandising.
+The short Smurf stories were published as mini books, where the story was printed on a large page and had to be folded and cut by the reader into a small book.

+A few years later, the first adventures were redrawn with a graphic design that made the characters more graceful.
+The stories became longer and were republished in full in a hardback version.

 Volumes

 This is the list of the original French-language comic issues.
 Some of them are anthologies of several stories.
 A number of them were translated into English by Anthea Bell and Derek Hockridge, and published by Hodder & Stoughton (Random House in the USA).
 The late comic artist Pascal Garray contributed to seventeen editions of The Smurf comics between 1990 and 2017.
 Garray's last comic, Les Schtroumpfs et les haricots Mauves, was released in September 2017.